Health and wellness touch each of us differently. This is one person’s story.

 Since cutting dairy, I’ve noticed improvements in my metabolism and energy levels — which can both be linked to thyroid health.
 I also drink fresh-squeezed celery juice daily on an empty stomach to help alkalize my body and as a preventive measure for thyroid issues.

 Dairy is among the foods to avoid if you have or you’re at risk for Candida overgrowth.
-Dairy has been shown to cause inflammation, which may promote the growth of unhealthy gut bacteria linked to some chronic diseases or conditions including leaky gut.
+Dairy has been , which may promote the growth of unhealthy gut bacteria linked to some chronic diseases or conditions including leaky gut.

 The milk we consume is pasteurized and homogenized, and synthetic vitamins are typically added.
 These unnatural additives can cause yeast overgrowth linked to Candida.
 Inflammation-causing foods like dairy — when they cause problems in the digestive tract — can lead to diarrhea, headaches, and fatigue.